These pumpkin sugar cookies are crisp and light, with a bit of cinnamon. These are perfect for enjoying with a cup of tea!

 How soon after Thanksgiving do you get into Christmas cookie mode?

 Well, these pumpkin sugar cookies will bridge the gap between fall baking and holiday baking.
 They’re sugar cookies, which is holiday-ish, but they’re also cinnamon spiced, and shaped like leaves, so that says fall.

-I find that a lot of different gluten free flour blends work well for sugar cookies.
-My homemade gluten free flour blend works well, and so does Namaste Perfect Flour Blend, Now Foods Gluten Free Flour, and Enjoy Life All-Purpose Flour Mix.
+- Gluten Free Flour Blend – I find that a lot of different gluten free flour blends work well for sugar cookies.
+My homemade gluten free flour blend works well, and so does Namaste Perfect Flour Blend or Now Foods Gluten Free Flour.

 Disclosure: This post contains affiliate links.

 - Place the vegan buttery spread and the sugar in a mixing bowl and beat until light and fluffy – about a minute or two.

 - Add the pumpkin puree and vanilla and mix together.

 - Add the dry ingredients, except for the tablespoon of cinnamon sugar, and mix on low speed until the dough comes together.